ALex-Everett-Liu/luhmann-roam/README.md

 - Click on bookmarked nodes in the sidebar for quick access
 - Bookmarks display usage statistics and can be sorted by frequency
 - Remove bookmarks with a single click

-### Using Command Palette
-- Press Ctrl+P (or Cmd+P on Mac) to open the command palette
-- Search for commands by name, category, or keywords
-- Execute commands with the Enter key
-- View keyboard shortcuts for frequently used commands

 ### Using Keyboard Shortcuts
 - Press ? to view all available shortcuts